Plasticine-Yang/plasticine-island/README.md

 # plasticine-island

-A SSG framework powered by island.
+🏝️🏝️🏝️ A SSG framework powered by islands idea.

 ## Features